alan-passive/Passive-Integration/README.md

 - Method: Get
 - Endpoint: `https://api.dev.joinpassive.com/deposits/<Deposit-UUID>/`

 There is a status field within the returned JSON.
 The four statuses are awaiting tenant Setup, active, pending closure, and closed.
+Contact Passive if you want use to hit an API when deposit status changes.